Marussia Motors: Plans and prospects

 Marussia Motors had stated that it was its intention to open at least two new showrooms in 2011, with London and Monaco named as probable locations.
 The company wished to market its cars to large European countries and some in Asia and Australia within several years, with the United States to follow.
 Planned steps to support this included manufacturing vehicles in Western Europe and increasing its product range.
 Marussia Motors anticipated presenting 7 models at the 2011 Frankfurt Motor Show that were to include a new sports coupé, a luxury SUV, a luxury sedan, and a small city car.
 However, owing to their discontinuation in 2014, the projects never came to fruition.

 In popular culture

-The Marussia B2 appeared in the racing video games Need for Speed: World, Need for Speed: Most Wanted, Need for Speed Rivals, Driveclub, Asphalt 7: Heat and Asphalt 8: Airborne.
+The Marussia B2 appeared in the racing video games Need for Speed: World, Need for Speed: Most Wanted (2012), Need for Speed Rivals, Driveclub, Asphalt 7: Heat.
 The Marussia Formula One cars appeared in F1 2012, F1 2013, F1 2014 and F1 2015.